CloudLabs-AI/MS-900-Lab-Content/MS900-LabIntro.md

    ![](Images/Ms900-08.png)

-1. On the Next Page, Learn about how to create users, assign a license to the users, verify custom domains in the tenant, and see how to access other admin center.
+1. On the Next Page, Learn about how to create users, assign a license to the users, verify custom domains in the tenant, and see how to access other admin centers.